ashinkarov/agda-stacklang/gpce21-reply.md

 > types/expressions of the host language into DSL types/expressions, seems very
 > counterintuitive.
 Do you mean that to write a correct PostScript program one
 > should start from developing its equivalent Agda function and then get the
 > extracted program?

+Yes.
+However, this is not an arbitrary Agda function, but rather an Agda function that is composed of the postscript operators embedded in Agda.

-I think that programmers would like to write DSL programs
+> I think that programmers would like to write DSL programs
 > and to have tools (in a more powerful language) to prove they to be correct.

+What does "correct" mean here?
+DSLs like PostScript do not have a type system, so the first problem is to *be able* to specify the properties about programs.
+That is what dependent types are good for.
+However, the types must annotate some terms, therefore there needs to be some DSL embedding.
+You can vary the level of the information that your embedded terms carry.
+This difference is often referred as extrinsic vs intrinsic verification.
+The former separates the property you want to observe from the embedding, the latter interleaves them.
+The literature does not give a clear answer of choosing one over the other.
+Extrinsic approach often comes with large proofs that are difficult to work with.
+In the intrinsic approach the proves are interleaved with the code, but in systems like Agda you get a lot of automation and much simpler proofs.
+This paper advocates intrinsic approach.

 > This can be easily done by the "standard" approach (deep embedding) of
 > implementing in Agda bot the DSL syntax and semantics (in practice,
 > implementing an intepreter).

+Unfortunately, this is not that easy at all.
+Defining a syntax and semantics of the PostScript is surely easy.
+However, the PostScript is untyped.
+Therefore, in order to state (interesting!) properties about PS programs, you would have to implement a custom typechecker that can handle dependent types.
+This work says that we can instead share the typecheker of the host language.

-I know that this can lead to some overhead, but is
+> I know that this can lead to some overhead, but is very clear and supports
-> very clear and supports modular change of semantics.
+> modular change of semantics.

->
+This is not really about overheads, implementing custom dependent typechecker is far from trivial.
+Also, as there is no way to infer an arbitrary property about the embedded program, some manual proofs will be required anyway.

+I am not sure what is meant by "modular change of semantics".
+In the current embedding you can also change the semantics of the base operators.
+It will have consequences on the programs.
+But the same consequences would happen in the extrinsic case.

 > Another important criticism is that I do not see how to lift your example to a
 > general construction, working for a given class of DSLs.

+As we say in conclusions, line 1290, in this paper https://arxiv.org/abs/2105.10819 it is demonstrated how a similar approach can be lifted into a small framework where we give examples for three non-trivial DSLs.

 >
 > Small comments and typos
 >